EmuDeck/emudeck.github.io/docs/emulators/steamos/duckstation.md

 * Config Location: `/home/deck/.var/app/org.duckstation.DuckStation`
 * ROM Location: `Emulation/roms/psx`
 * BIOS Location: `Emulation/bios`

-!!! important

-    Files go directly in this folder.
+    * Files go directly in this folder.
 Do not make or use a `PSX`, `PS1`, or any sort of folder here.
 DuckStation will not be able to find your bios files if they are in a folder.

-!!! info

-    Required BIOS (Example set, one per region - US, Europe, Japan): `scph5500.bin`, `scph5501.bin`, `scph5502.bin`
+    * Required BIOS (Example set, one per region - US, Europe, Japan): `scph5500.bin`, `scph5501.bin`, `scph5502.bin`
 * Saves: `Emulation/saves/duckstation/saves`
 * Save States: `Emulation/saves/duckstation/states`

 !!! info

     `~/.var` is an invisible folder by default.
 In Dolphin (file manager), click the hamburger menu in the top right, click `Show Hidden Files` to see these folders.

-!!! tip

-    Refer to: [https://en.wikipedia.org/wiki/PlayStation_models#Comparison_of_models](https://en.wikipedia.org/wiki/PlayStation_models#Comparison_of_models), for a full list of PSX bios.
+    Refer to [https://en.wikipedia.org/wiki/PlayStation_models#Comparison_of_models](https://en.wikipedia.org/wiki/PlayStation_models#Comparison_of_models), for a full list of PSX bios.
 System Models and PSX BIOS have matching names.

 #### Works With
 * Steam ROM Manager